apify/crawlee/docs/api/PseudoUrl.md

 Currently, the only supported directive is `[RegExp]`, which defines a JavaScript-style regular expression to match against the URL.

+The `PseudoUrl` class can be constructed either using a pseudo-URL string or a regular expression (an instance of the `RegExp` object).
-The matching of PURLs against URLs is always case insensitive.
+With a pseudo-URL string, the matching is always case-insensitive.
+If you need case-sensitive matching, use an appropriate `RegExp` object.

 For example, a PURL `http://www.example.com/pages/[(\w|-)*]` will match all of the following URLs: